martinsam/cozy-dev-docs/source/index.md

 We've prepared an empty controller (`./server/controllers/debt.js/`), but we'll deal with it in the next part.

 ### The entry point: server.js
 You may wonder how to glue everything together.
 All that magic is done in `server.js`.
-The code itself is straightforward, and we shall have to change it in the future.
+The code itself is straightforward, and we shall change it in the future.

 ```javascript
 // ./server.js